romainligneul/modern-collaborative-writing/README.md

 Academics spend a lot of their time writing papers, proposals, reports and other documents.
-Many are happy with traditional workflows combining commercial word processors (e.g. Word) and a bibliography solution such as Zotero or Mendeley.
+Many are happy with traditional workflows combining a commercial word processors (e.g. Word) with a bibliography software such as Zotero or Mendeley.
-But academic writing is often collaborative, so that a lot of researchers actually use Google Docs (and its bibliography plugins) rather than these traditional offline solutions.
+But academic writing is often collaborative and a lot of researchers actually use Google Docs (with some plugins) to do so.
-Yet, Google Docs does not offer the best guarantees when it comes to privacy, and it is rather limited when it comes to templating, writing equations or simply using it offline.
-By reading step by step the document hereafter, you may set up an alternative writing workflow using Markdown.
+The problem is that Google Docs offer little guarantees when it comes to privacy, and they are rather limited when it comes to templating, writing equations or simply using it offline.
+Moreover, Google Docs still constitute one more interface in the daily life of academics (and not the best).
+By reading step by step the document hereafter, you may set up an alternative writing workflow using Markdown, which will allow you (amongst others, to write publication-ready documents from your preferred code editor).

 <!--To start, we learn how to write down a :blush: smiley.
 Top priority-->
 This tutorial is obviously more complex than just logging in Google and opening a Google Doc, but it guides and explains you each step and it might still be of interest for those who want a more modern and efficient, privacy-conscious workflow, enabling real-time collaborative writing.
 Carefully implemented, this pipeline might be particularly useful for researchers who wish to move away from Google Docs for whatever reason without losing functionality (in fact, they will gain functionality).
-Let's not forget that careers and labs lasts decades and that good workflows can save you from weeks or months of (cumulative) suboptimal procedures :blush:.
+Let's not forget that careers and labs last for decades and that good workflows can save you from weeks or months of (cumulative) suboptimal procedures :blush:.

 <!--Here, the markup for bold fonts-->
 Last but not least, this pipeline relies entirely on **free, open-source** software!